bucs445fall2025/project-buggin-out/sprints/ch6_sprint/sprint_notes.md

 ### User Story

-As the user, I am able to see the actual baseline design of the website.
+As the user, I will be able to find different recipes while clearing understanding what each section of the website does.

 ### Sprint Requirements Attempted